kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO need words to report on hardware e.g. screen dims TODO need word to get file id by name
 TODO need word to get file name by id
-TODO need word to report where cursor current at
+TO TEST need word to report where cursor current at

 TODO have a word to set break point at a DMARKer